-(Update: A reminder that you can now activate your 5% cash back at gas stations and Kohl’s for 3rd quarter 2014.
+(Update: A reminder that you can now activate your 5% cash back at Amazon.com, Zappos.com and at select department stores for 4th quarter 2014.
 Just did mine.
 Don’t forget!)

 The Chase Freedom® – $200 Bonus has a new limited time promotion offering a $200 Bonus after you make $500 in purchases in your first 3 months from account opening.
 In addition, you can earn an additional $25 bonus after you add your first authorized user and make a purchase within this same 3-month period.
 This is the highest sign-up bonus I’ve seen for this “keeper” card.